I Tried A DIY Macrame Kit For Beginners… How Hard Was It?

 RElaxing crafts for adults DIY macrame wall hanging

-The kit came from Artisan Shopper member Wires and Knots DesignOpens in a new tab., and it was advertised as an easy kit for beginners.
+The kit that I used came from Artisan Shopper member Wires and Knots DesignOpens in a new tab., and it was advertised as an easy kit for beginners.
 It came in a bunch of different colors and I chose the yellow because I had a feeling that my daughter would want it after I was done, and that’s one of the colors she likes.

 beginner macrame kit listing photo